What borehole or well need to be registered

 - protect, manage and regulate the Island’s inland surface water and sub-surface water resources

-- protect current and future public and private abstraction rights (eg from boreholes and wells)
+- protect current and future public and private abstraction rights.
+For example, from boreholes and wells

 - promote and conserve animals, plants and their habitats which rely on the resource

 - allocate water resources for the benefit of the Island’s community and environment

 - ensure that sufficient water will be available for drinking, industry, agriculture and recreation

 - develop long-term strategies to minimise the negative impacts of global warming and climate change